New York Rangers luxury suites available through LuxuryVIPSuites.com

 The 2016-2017 campaign saw the Rangers advancing to the playoffs yet again.
 A six game series win over the Canadiens afforded New York the chance to face off against the Ottawa Senators in round two.
 This would be the end of the line for the Rangers as they fell to the Senators in a hard-fought six game series.
 Head Coach Alain Vigneault knows that changes are on the horizon for his team.
 The first major change came when the Rangers bought out the remainder of defenseman Dan Girardi’s contract.
 However, there is hope that the remaining core group of players can rally and come back with a vengeance next season.

-Captain Ryan McDonough leads the charge for this talented team, flanked by other hard-nosed players such as Derek Stepan, Marc Staal, Mats Zuccarello, Rick Nash, and Chris Kreider.
+Captain Ryan McDonough leads the charge for this talented team, flanked by other hard-nosed players such as Mats Zuccarello, Rick Nash, Chris Kreider, Marc Staal, and newly acquired defenseman Kevin Shattenkirk.
 Starting in goal is none other than the winningest goaltender in Rangers history, Henrik Lundqvist.
 For more information about the New York Rangers click here.